meetuparchive/utilities/README.md

 #### importMap.sh ####
 Usage: <command> 'mapurl' 'meetupurlname' 'time' 'key'

-Where 'mapurl' is the google map url
+Where 'mapurl' is the google map url (USE THE RSS FEED LINK)

     http://maps.google.com/maps/ms?ie=ISO-8859-1&oe=ISO-8859-1&hl=en&msa=0&output=georss&msid=116968845691849104850.00048835577f696c2984d

-Where 'meetupurlname' is the name of the meetup everywhere container you will be adding events to Where 'time' is the time to set all the events to be at (IN MILLISECONDS) Where 'key' is your Meetup API Developer key
+Where 'meetupurlname' is the name of the meetup everywhere container you will be adding events to

+Where 'time' is the time to set all the events to be at (IN MILLISECONDS)

+Where 'key' is your Meetup API Developer key